Facebook Pixel

 1. Kit Kats – Unique and Crazy Flavors

-We all know and love that chocolate-flavored Kit Kat, and sometimes we see that Matcha flavored in a few convenience stores.
+We all know and love that chocolate-flavored Kit Kat, and sometimes we see that matcha-flavored one in a few convenience stores.
 But Japan has more!
 There are traditional flavors like Strawberry, Melon, or Banana.
-But there are also weird ones like Sakura Green Tea, Sake (Japanese Alcoholic Drink) or Miso (soup).
+But there are also weird ones like Sakura Green Tea, Sake (Japanese Alcoholic Drink), or Miso (soup).

 I bought the Sakura + Roasted Soy Bean and Amazake (sweet alcohol drink made with fermented rice) Kit Kat flavors.
 It’s crazy; I was so giddy buying it!
 I survived to bring it back to the Philippines unscathed.

-You don’t know how what it tastes like when you buy, so it’s a great experience when it comes to Japanese sweets!
+You don’t know what it tastes like when you buy it.
+It’s a great experience when it comes to cookies, chocolates, and other Japanese sweets!

 2. Shiroi Koibito

-Taste the white chocolate in little biscuits which are not only famous for tourists but Japanese locals as well.
-Trust me, I worked in a Japanese company before, and my boss receives this goodie from visitors.
-Luckily, he shares it with us and it’s so delicious.
+Taste the white chocolate in little biscuits, which are not only famous among tourists but Japanese locals.
+Trust me, I worked in a Japanese company before.
+My boss received this goodie from visitors.
+Luckily, he shares it with us, and it’s so delicious.

 The packaging is also gorgeous!
-It’s truly one of the best Japanese food.
+It’s truly one of the best Japanese souvenirs.

 3. Alphabet Chocolate

-Aside from regular Japan candies, this chocolate from Meito is absolutely divine!
+Aside from regular Japanese candies, this chocolate from Meito is absolutely divine!
 It’s made from roasted cocoa and milk.

-It’s a great souvenir, especially if you have many people to give to, since the package has much bite-sized chocolate inside.
+It’s a great gift, especially if you have many people to give to, since the package has much bite-sized chocolate inside.
 Check out the letters on the chocolate, too!

 For Your Younger Siblings or Kids